 Few regions of the world have come to objectify refugees more than Europe.
-Whether you’re from the left or the right is immaterial.
-Refugees touch upon the deepest and most painful elements of European history, reaching back to the First World War.
-Some are old enough to still remember the second.
+Whether you’re on the left or the right is immaterial.
+Refugees touch upon the most painful moments in European history, reaching back to the First World War.
+Some are even old enough to still remember the second.

-That there would be profound mistrust surrounding their handling would be a given.
-No country is fully prepared to take on another, let alone the half dozen or so, whose former inhabitants began descending en masse on Germany in the summer of 2015.
+That there would be profound mistrust surrounding the handling of refugees is a given.
+No country is fully prepared to take on another, let alone the half dozen or so, whose former inhabitants began descending on Germany in the summer of 2015.
 Particularly one with so many complex issues with outsiders.
-To put it mildly.

 One of the distinguishing features of German Willkommenskultur is its mix of humanitarianism and economics.
-Germany knows too well the trauma of refugee crisis, given the ones it both triggered and endured during WWII.
-But it also remembers how much it was dependent on hundreds of thousands of legal migrants, to rebuild the country after the war.
+Germany knows too well the trauma of refugee crises, given the ones it both triggered during WWII.
+But it also remembers how much it was dependent on hundreds of thousands of legal migrants, to rebuild the country afterwards.

 16 Million for 2 years?

 Aid to refugees or preparation for future building development?

 1st box: This is where the senate plans to build a temporary container camp for 1,100 refugees worth 16 Million Euros, restricted in time until 2019

 2nd box: In January 2016, the senate of SPD/CDU amended the ThF Act (Tempelhofer Feld) for the areas outlined in red

 What are the senate’s plans for the Tempelhofer Feld?